mustansir78/ai-automations/README.md

+*DISCLAIMER: All N8N automations are tested on a local computer with Llama 3.2 model.
+This model has basic conversational capabilities.
+If you want advanced reasoning, statistical analysis and idea generation capabilities, consider using models from OpenAI, OpenRouter, Grok, Gemini*

 # General Setup Guidelines

 This document serves as a guide to setting up the environment needed to run the AI automations in this repository.